 The following intrinsic examples are flexibility:

-The flexibility: can cause a sporting injury because by trying to over stretch a muscle or trying to perform a move which requires the joints that are not attached very well.
-For example, in the game football the most common injury is either pulled hamstring this is done because the while the players are running they are stretching their muscles out too much which will eventually pull a muscle in the leg
+Flexibility can also cause a sporting injury.
+That’s might be the result of overstretching a muscle or trying to perform a move which requires joints with attachment issues.
+For example, in football the most common injury is a pulled hamstring.
+This is because running players often stretch their muscles out too much, thus leading to the pull of a leg muscle.

-Nutrition: can cause a sporting injury by a player not having enough energy and maybe making sill mistakes that could lead to either them or someone else picking up an injury.
-For example, footballer needs to have enough energy to perform well in a game and have good concatenation at all time if they don’t have the right energy to perform their sport they will not be able to do as well as they could and could eventually pick up an injury
+Can cause a sporting injury by a player not having enough energy and maybe making sill mistakes that could lead to either them or someone else picking up an injury.
+For example, a footballer needs to have enough energy to perform well in a game and have good concentration at all times.
+If they don’t have the right energy to perform their sport they will not be able to do as well as they could and could eventually pick up an injury.

-Age: could cause a sporting injury as an individual gets older due to their bone strength their bones get weaker as they get older their bone strength would not be as as good as they were when they were younger, for example if a 60-year-old tried to play football against a 25-year-old it is bound that the 25-year-old would perform better because he would have better fitness and he has the right mentality to play the sport.
+Factors like age could cause a sporting injury as an individual gets older due to their bone strength.
+With age, bones weaken, thus increasing risk to their bone structural damage risk.
+For example: if a 60-year-old tried to play football against a 25-year-old, the 25-year-old is likely to perform better due to fitness and the right mentality to play the sport.

-Weight and size: can cause injuries for your sport because if a player is overweight they have an additional stress put on their muscles, the more over weight you are the more you will struggle to keep up with your sport.
+This can cause injuries within your sport.
+Because a heavier player puts additional stress on their muscles.
+Accordingly, the more over weight you are the more you will struggle to keep up with your sport.

 Assignment 2